alfredclwong/alfredclwong.github.io/_posts/2025-03-05-othello-gpt-1.markdown

 #### Revisiting the PE probe

-In an earlier investigation, I trained a $$captured$$ (C) probe with the relationship (T-M) = (PT-PM) + (C).
+While investigating my [Inductive Theory](#inductive-theory), I trained a $$captured$$ (C) probe with the relationship (T-M) = (PT-PM) + (C).
 I hypothesised that a similar relationship could be found linking (E) and (PE) - the difference between the two is equivalent to the move that was just played!
 Similarly to before, I trained binary probes (EE) and (PEE) that ignored which player the non-empty squares belonged to.
 This time round, the performance between the existing (PE) probe and new (PEE) probe was identical.

 ```python
 def empty_target(batch, device):